Neuromuscular Dentistry, TMD Treatment in Denver

 What does Neuromuscular Dentistry treat?

 There are three components to a balanced bite: the teeth, the muscles, and the temporomandibular joints (TMJ).
 In a balanced bite, all three components work together effectively and efficiently.
 When one or more of the three causes the jaw to become misaligned, the corresponding problems with the patient’s bite can lead to jaw pain that also radiates down the neck and into the shoulders.

 Neuromuscular dentistry looks beyond individual teeth, instead of viewing the teeth, jaw, head, and neck together as a unit.
 By looking beyond solely the jaw, neuromuscular dentists Dr. Gill and Dr. Kenson can customize a treatment plan that corrects overbites, unusual tooth wear, painful jaw symptoms, or disorders such as temporomandibular joint disorder (TMD).

 When examining patients for jaw alignment problems, Drs.
 Gill and Kenson begin with a muscle and joint palpation.
 As you open and close your mouth, and clench your teeth, they feel for function in the different facial muscles and the TMJs.
 Pain or tenderness is an indicator of misalignment or of muscles being overworked.
 Catches, locks, clicks, and pops when moving the jaw are also typical signs of alignment problems.

 Other more involved tests can be used:

-Pinpointing the exact causes of a patient’s TMD can be challenging.
+Pinpointing the exact causes of a patient’s TMJ disorder can be challenging.
 Causes can be related to problems with the bite, but also from subtle issues such as stress or even posture.
-Injury to the jaw, joints, or related muscles can also lead to TMD.
-There is also thought to be a possible genetic predisposition.
+Injury to the jaw, joints, or related muscles can also lead to TMJ.
+There may also be a possible genetic predisposition.
 Here are some causes:

 - Grinding or clenching the teeth